How to Tell If a Single Mom Likes You: 16 Signs

 8. She buys you a thoughtful gift, maybe a book she wants you to read or a plant for your house.

-9. She offers to cook you dinner from time to time.
+9. She offers to cook you dinner.

 10. She talks about a future together.
 “Maybe we could go to Lake Geneva this summer.”
 “My cousin’s wedding is in June, I hope you’ll go with me.”